Video loading...

 New perk: Easily find new routes and hidden gems, upcoming running events, and more near you.
 Your weekly Local Running Newsletter has everything you need to lace up! .

 鲍濒迟谤补谤耻苍苍别谤听聽grew up as a member of the Gwich'in Nation in聽, an incredibly remote part of northwest Canada.
 But when he moved to Vancouver, Firth began using聽cocaine and spent the next 20 years battling his addiction.
 Ultimately the thing that helped him turn his life around: running.
-Caribou Legs, a film from , follows Bradley Firth as he runs 4,600 miles from Vancouver to St. John's, battling his own inner demons while raising awareness for , which seeks to end systemic violence against indigenous women.
+Caribou Legs, a film from the Solidarity Union, follows Bradley Firth as he runs 4,600 miles from Vancouver to St. John's, battling his own inner demons while raising awareness for , which seeks to end systemic violence against indigenous women.